 The Parc Ronsard offers a shady green space to the locals.

-The Hôtel du Saillant, formerly known as Hôtel du Bellay (as it was built by the Du Bellay family), today hosts the Tourist Office Centre.
+The Hôtel du Saillant was formerly known as Hôtel du Bellay as it was built by the Du Bellay family.
+Today it hosts the Tourist Board of the Vendômois area.

 On the other side of the park, the municipal library contains an exceptional collection of more than three hundred manuscripts.